19 May Embracing our aging faces and bodies isn’t always easy–but it’s necessary

-When I get in critical mode I am distracted from the joy of living and creating the kind of daily existence I desire.
+When we get in critical mode we become distracted from the joy of living and creating the kind of daily existence we desire.

 It is the gateway to anxiety and then to self-doubt and then to feelings of worthlessness.
 That merry-go-round disappears, or lessens, when we begin to accept what we see in the mirror.
-When we start to remember all that’s good about being who we are.
+When we start to remember all that’s good about ourselves.

-It starts with a willingness to take a hard long look and to see the beauty there.
+We start with a willingness to take a hard long look and to see our beauty.
 To remind ourselves of the value and beauty we bring to our daily world.
 And go on about our business.
 Right?
 Speaking up, making adjustments, embracing opportunities, and not letting ourselves be limited by ageist attitudes.

 It’s a tough reality for some of us.
 But we only have two choices.
 We keep getting older.
 Or we die.